 The Mombasa-Nairobi SGR, which has been underway since November 2013, is 472.3 kilometres long – 442.6 kilometres of which run at grade and the remaining 29.7 kilometres comprising the total bridge length.

-The project, which kicked off in January, is 90 per cent funded by the Chinese Exim Bank – with Kenya financing the remaining 10 per cent.
+The standard gauge railway project is 90 per cent funded by the China Exim Bank, with Kenya financing the remaining 10 per cent.

 5.)
-Reduce the number of heavy trucks on the road.
+The railway will drastically reduce the number of heavy trucks on the road.
 This is expected to reduce the number of accidents; hence making the roads safer for human traffic.

 6.)
-Speed up industrialisation through cheaper transport and the establishment of new industries to service the new railway.
+The standard gauge railway will speed up industrialisation through cheaper transport and the establishment of new industries to service the new railway.

 7.)
-Protect the environment through reduced carbon emission.
+The new railway will protect the environment through reduced carbon emission.